edwinntaadu/Little-Lemon/README.md

 ## Project Description

-This project was created during Meta's Coursera Front-End Development course.
-It is the culmination of the Front-End Development Track.

-The website showcases the implementation of a booking application.
-It was created with React components to demonstrate an understanding of using React for web development.
-Additionally, it features the use of API calls.
+Developed during Meta's Coursera Front-End Development course, the Little Lemon Booking Website showcases a booking application built with React components.
+This project demonstrates the use of React for web development and includes API call integrations.
+While the main functionality revolves around the "Reserve a Table" feature, the project highlights the design and interactive aspects of a modern web application.

 **Please note:** The only functionality working on this website besides the design is the Reserve a Table function.